ecerami/wdl_sandbox/README.md

 This script will automatically strip out the docker attributes within the WDL file.

-The results of your run will now be somewhere under `cromwell-executions`.
+The results of your run will now be under `cromwell-executions`.

 ## Part III:  Run the WDL Pipeline with Docker